More than 120,000 children are adopted each year in the U.S., but it's easy to feel alone as an adopted child.

 Adopted Child Counseling

 Counseling for adopted children is often recommended for families who have gone through the adoption process.
-There are many options for psychotherapy out there, so it’s important to investigate the options available to you until you find the adopted child counseling option that works best for you.
+There are many options for psychotherapy out there, so it's important to investigate the options available to you until you find the adopted child counseling option that works best for you.
 Choose what you feel comfortable with, do your research to find an adopted child counseling provider that understands your situation, and go from there.
+It is essential that they be adoption-competent, understand the seven core issues of adoption, and believe in the perspective of Adoption-attunement.

 Adopted Child Coaching